Here’s the first one on nuts.

 If it is, then the easy solution is to soak your nuts.
-There are about 1,000 videos on youtube showing you how to do that if you don’t already know.
+There are about 1,000 videos on the internet showing you how to do that, if you don’t already know.
 It gets rid of many of the lectins and phytates – the anti-nutrients.

 In my article I brought up the fact that if we were to be living even 100 years ago, we would be picking and shucking our own nuts, which really hampers any quick consumption of them.
 So if we take our cues from our ancestors, we’d eat fewer of them than a lot of people do today.